-- Northern Ireland, which is part of the United Kingdom, suffered decades of violence known as the Troubles, a conflict largely between pro-UK Protestants and pro-secession Catholics.
+- Northern Ireland, which is part of the United Kingdom (UK), suffered decades of violence known as the Troubles, a conflict largely between pro-UK Protestants and pro-secession Catholics.

 - The 1998 Good Friday Agreement achieved compromise by creating a new power-sharing government, facilitating disarmament, and abolishing border checks between Northern Ireland and the Republic of Ireland.

-- Brexit, with its novel trade and border arrangements, has threatened the delicate balance and sparked worries over renewed conflict.
+- Brexit, with its novel trade and border arrangements, has stoked disillusionment among some Protestants, sparking worries over renewed conflict.

-Twenty years later, most of the Belfast Agreement—usually called the Good Friday Agreement—has been implemented.
+Twenty-five years later, most of the Belfast Agreement—usually called the Good Friday Agreement—has been implemented.
 Although paramilitary groups still exist, they have mostly disarmed, and to a large extent violence has ceased.
-However, sectarian tensions endure, and the United Kingdom’s departure from the European Union has complicated Northern Ireland’s border arrangements.
+However, controversy over the UK’s departure from the European Union (EU), known as Brexit, has complicated Northern Ireland’s border arrangements.
 With the government at an impasse over the so-called Northern Ireland Protocol, which implements new border checks for goods coming from the rest of the UK, fears have grown over the possibility that renewed sectarianism could undermine the progress achieved by the Good Friday Agreement.

 What has driven the conflict in Northern Ireland?